 Welcome 🌻 to Friday’s Roundup of Good News!

-Come in, dear gnusies, and see what our friends and allies are doing.
+Come in, dear gnusies, and see what a difference we are making.

 Regular Scheduled Programming

 No one here is naïve; we are aware of the many who are fighting to destroy our country.
 Some of us expected it: the cheating, the lying, the chaos, and yes, even the attempts to cling to power despite the clear will of the people.
 But we are here to read the efforts and the positive results of those (including us and our fellow gnus) who are working so hard to save our country from those very bad people.
 We are furious with them for what they are doing and we are letting them know.
 Remember:

 💙 There are more of us than there are of them.

 💛 They are terrified when we organize.
 THERE IS LOTS OF EVIDENCE THAT THEY ARE TERRIFIED!